 Before understanding LAN vs WAN, let’s know the two terms.
 LAN is abbreviation for Local Area Network.
 LAN is a network covering a small geographic area and connecting various end devices like computers and printers.
 LAN may be limited to a home, office, …

-Before discussing eBGP vs iBGP, let’s understand the two protocols briefly. eBGP It is abbreviation for External Border Gateway Protocol and is one of the flavors of BGP protocol. eBGP Routing protocol is used between BGP speaking neighbors which belong …
+Before discussing eBGP vs iBGP, let’s understand the two protocols briefly.
+What is eBGP It is abbreviation for External Border Gateway Protocol and is one of the flavors of BGP protocol. eBGP Routing protocol is used between BGP speaking neighbors …

 VRF (Virtual routing and forwarding) is a technology that allows multiple instances of a routing table to co-exist within the same router at the same time.
 Overlapping IP addresses can be used without conflicting with each other as the routing …